bddap/pkip/notes.md

 3. Add an endpoint to to register without knowing ip.

 Option 1 assumes users are on the public internet.
 This may not always be the case.
+Option 1 might not even work at all for processes behing nat because they may not know their return port.

 Option 2 requires an additional round-trip.
 Remember at this level we don't have relaible datagrams so a round trip is extra complex.